 It is that time of the year again, at least in the northern hemisphere, for thunderstorms.
 I am a big proponent of grounding everything, there is simply no such thing as too much grounding.
 I took a course when I was in the military given by Polyphaser in which grounding for lightning protection and EMP was emphasized.
 It was very interesting in several respects.

 One commonly held belief is that when lightning strikes an object, the ground immediately absorbs all of the charge.
-That is not true in most cases due to ground resistances.
+That is not true in most cases due to ground resistance.
 Eventually, the ground will absorb the charge but it can take several seconds to do this, especially with a big strike.
 Equipment is damaged by current flow, therefore, every effort must be made to keep all of the equipment at the same potential, even if that potential is 10KV.
-That is where a single point ground buss comes in.
-Bonding every piece of equipment to a common ground buss ensures that no one device is at a lower potential while the charge dissipation is occurring.
+That is where a single-point ground bus comes in.
+Bonding every piece of equipment to a common ground bus ensures that no one device is at a lower potential while the charge dissipation is occurring.

-Ground system installed at WKZY, WHHZ and WDVH-FM transmitter site in Trenton, Florida.
+The ground system was installed at WKZY, WHHZ, and WDVH-FM transmitter site in Trenton, Florida.
 Central Florida is the lightning capital of the US.
 Prior to doing this work, the Harris FM25K transmitter was knocked off the air at least once a month.
-Since this was installed in 2005, they have had zero lightning related damage.
+Since this was installed in 2005, they have had zero lightning-related damage.
 The ground rods are 20 feet long, driven down into the water table, spaced 20-30 feet apart.

-All Coax, control and AC cables in and out of sensitive equipment should have ferrite toriods on them.
-Transmitter manufactures normally supply these with new solid state transmitters, as MOSFETS are particularly sensitive to lightning damage.
+All Coax, control, and AC cables in and out of sensitive equipment should have ferrite toroids on them.
+Transmitter manufacturers normally supply these with new solid-state transmitters, as MOSFETs are particularly sensitive to lightning damage.

 Arial phone cables can act like large lightning antennas for strokes several miles away.
-It is very important that the cable shield and the cable termination device is bonded to the building ground buss.
+It is very important that the cable shield and the cable termination device are bonded to the building ground buss.
 I have seen installations where the TELCO tech pounds in a separate ground rod outside and connects the TELCO equipment to that.
-That defeats the concept of single point grounds and should be fixed ASAP.
+That defeats the concept of single-point grounds and should be fixed ASAP.

 Electrical services entrances also can act like big lightning antennas.
-Normally, pole mounted transformers will filter some of this energy out.
-Internal electrical distribution systems can also add impedance, thus act as inadvertent filters for lightning.
-In most mountain top transmitter sites, however, some type of power line surge protection is needed.
+Normally, pole-mounted transformers will filter some of this energy out.
+Internal electrical distribution systems can also add impedance, and thus act as inadvertent filters for lightning.
+In most mountaintop transmitter sites, however, some type of power line surge protection is needed.

-There are two types, series and parallel.
+There are two types, series, and parallel.
 Parallel types are the least expensive and least intensive to install.
 They are usually found mounted next to or on the service panel and fed with their own breakers.
-They usually have some type of MOV or similar device that acts as a crowbar across the AC mains, conducting spikes to ground.
+They usually have some type of MOV or similar device that acts as a crowbar across the AC mains, conducting spikes to the ground.
 Series types go in between the service entrance and the main panel.
 They include a large inductor designed to force spikes off into shunts.
-A series type protector offers more complete protection than a parallel.
+A series-type protector offers more complete protection than a parallel.